brunobord/gemeaux/README.md

 This project is mostly for education purposes, although it can possibly be used through a local network, serving Gemini content.
 There are important steps & bugs to fix before becoming a more solid alternative to other Gemini server software.

-* There are no unittests.
+* There are a few unittests.
 * It has only been manually tested on Python 3.8.
 It should probably work on Python 3.6+.
 * The vast majority of Gemini Standard responses are not implemented.
 * The URL routeur is so basic that it won't work if you have a `/test` and `/test2` dict keys.